Sojasmine/Madagaskar-Memory-game/README.md

 This project is only for educational purpose.

 This game is not mobile-friendly.
-It is optimised for desktop and Ipadpro screen only.
+It is optimised for , laptop, desktop and tablets screen only.

 (screen devices images here)